Beef Stroganoff Pasta Bake

 • Grated parmesan

-• Flat leaf parsley
+• Flat leaf parsley, to garnish

-Stroganoff Pasta Bake Step By Step
+Beef Stroganoff Pasta Bake ingredients

-Take a look at this step by step tutorial – please note you will find the full recipe, including ingredients in the recipe card at the end of this post.
+Take a look at this step by step tutorial – plas note you will find the full recipe, including ingredients in the recipe card at the end of this post.

-STEP 1.
-Spray a large deep pan (I used my favourite Chef’s pan) with olive oil spray.
+1. Spray a large deep pan (I used my favourite Chef’s pan) with olive oil spray.
 Add the sliced onions and mushrooms and cook over low heat, stirring often, until softened – about 10 minutes.

-STEP 2.
-Add the beef stock and Worcestershire sauce and bring to simmer.
+2. Add the beef stock and Worcestershire sauce and bring to simmer.

-STEP 3.
-Stir in the mustard (I used Dijon you can also use wholegrain).
+3. Stir in the mustard (I used Dijon you can also use wholegrain).
+Add the cornflour slurry, stirring to combine.

-STEP 5.
-Stir in the quark cheese and reduced fat sour cream for a slimming version (use just regular sour cream if preferred).
+1. Stir in the quark cheese and reduced fat sour cream for a slimming version (use just regular sour cream if preferred).

-STEP 6.
-Add the roast beef (and you can add some of the gravy if you happen to have any) and stir to combine.
+2. Add the roast beef (and you can add some of the gravy if you happen to have any) and stir to combine.
 Have a taste and add salt if needed.

-STEP 7.
-Stir in the cooked pasta so that it is coated in the sauce.
+3. Stir in the cooked pasta so that it is coated in the sauce.

-STEP 9.
-Cook under the grill for about 5 minutes or until golden.
+2. Cook under the grill for about 5 minutes or until golden.
 Sprinkle with fresh parsley and serve maybe with some steamed greens on the side.

-Spray the pan with olive oil spray and brown the beef, breaking it up with the back of a spoon until nicely coloured.
+Spray the pan with olive oil spray and brown the beef, breaking it up with the back of a spoon until nicely colored.
 Transfer to a bowl and drain any liquid.
 Wipe the pan clean.

-Follow the recipe as above adding the browned mince in with step 6.
+Follow the recipe as above adding the browned mince in with step 5.
 Check the seasoning – you will likely need to add more salt in this version.
 Bake as above or simply serve over pasta and sprinkle with Parmesan.

 Ground Beef Stroganoff in a pan

-Stroganoff Pasta Bake
+Beef Stroganoff Pasta Bake

 This pasta bake recipe is a great way to use up leftover roast beef!
 A slimming-friendly Stroganoff pasta bake that’s sure to become a family favourite.
 Replace the roast beef with ground beef, or leftover roast chicken.
 Feel free to only use sour cream if you prefer.

-Prep Time: 25 minutes minutes
+Prep Time: 25 minutes

-Cook Time: 5 minutes minutes
+Cook Time: 5 minutes

-Total Time: 30 minutes minutes
+Total Time: 30 minutes

 Servings: 6